intmus/inttheory19-20/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 w:C:I vi viio7/V V I{% endcapture %}
 {% include abc-example.html number="5" abc=ex5 %}

+### Conclusion

-As you can see, the part-writing mostly takes care of itself in voicing this chord.
+As you can see, the part-writing mostly takes care of itself in voicing this chord as long as you resolve the tendency tones correctly.
 The most obvious solution is listed below.
 Notice that the resolutions are smooth and allow every tendency tone to resolve correctly without creating objectional parallels.

 {% capture ex6 %}X:6
 T:A completed secondary leading-tone seventh chord